• Skip to primary navigation

 • Heat up small frying pan, add 1 teaspoon canola oil.
 Lay tilapia filet in oil.
 Season with salt.
 Cover with lid and cook for 5 minutes.
 Flip, and cook another 2-3 minutes.
 Until fish is 165 degrees inside.

 • While fish is cooking, PREPARE ORANGE SALSA: Remove peel and pith, and section one Cara Cara orange.
 Slice each section in half so there are two shorter sections.
-Add 1 tablespoon diced red onion, 2 tablespoon thawed corn, 1-2 teaspoon lime juice, and ¼ teaspoon salt.
+Add 1 Tablespoon diced red onion, 2 Tablespoon thawed corn, 1-2 teaspoon lime juice, and ¼ teaspoon salt.
 Mix together and set aside.

 • Wash a 2 inch wide wedge of green cabbage and a handful of cilantro.
 Thinly slice cabbage and chop cilantro.
 Add cilantro to orange salsa.
 Set both aside.